wtsi-hgi/lurge/docs/outline.md

         - For each DirectoryRecord we have, we're going to format the sizes nicely
         - We'll add anything to the foreign tables if neccesary
         - We're then going to add the information to the `directory` MySQL table, and get back the `directory_id`.
-        - We can use that ID to then add all the BAM/CRAM etc data to the `file_size` table.
+        - We can use that ID to then add all the specific filetype data to the `file_size` table.
         - Finally, we can remove any old data - this is data tagged with `.hgi.old`
     - if we're not going to write it to the database, we're going to write it to `stdout` (`utils/table.py`)